MarianaEel/Paralleded_Word_Analyzer/README.md

   - AhoCorasickAlg_OMP.hpp: the omp version of the hpp file
   - searchstr_OMP.cpp: the omp version of the main file
 - Datas
-  - abcnews-date-text: a huge dataset of tweets.
+  - abcnews-date-text: a huge dataset of news.
   - data: a wikipedia page of cat.
   - pattern: the patterns you want to search.